New Delhi: Metro

 The Delhi Metro is a rapid transit system serving Delhi, Faridabad, Ghaziabad, Gurgaon and Noida in the National Capital Region of India.
 Delhi Metro is the world's 12th largest metro system in terms of length.
 Delhi Metro was India's first modern public transportation system, which had revolutionised travel by providing a fast, reliable, safe, and comfortable means of transport.
 Presently, the network consists of 10 colour-coded lines serving 255 stations with a total length of 348.12 km.
 The network has now crossed the boundaries of Delhi to reach Ghaziabad and Noida in Uttar Pradesh, and Faridabad and Gurgaon in Haryana.
 All stations have escalators, elevators, and tactile tiles to guide the visually impaired from station entrances to trains.
 It has a combination of elevated, at-grade, and underground lines, and uses both broad gauge and standard gauge rolling stock.
 Four types of rolling stock are used: Mitsubishi-ROTEM Broad gauge, Bombardier MOVIA, Mitsubishi-ROTEM Standard gauge, and CAF Beasain Standard gauge.
 According to a study, Delhi Metro has helped in removing about 390,000 vehicles from the streets of Delhi.

-Delhi Metro is being built and operated by the Delhi Metro Rail Corporation Limited (DMRC), a state-owned company with equal equity participation from Government of India and Government of National Capital Territory of Delhi.
-However, the organisation is under administrative control of Ministry of Urban Development, Government of India.
-Besides construction and operation of Delhi metro, DMRC is also involved in the planning and implementation of metro rail, monorail and high-speed rail projects in India and providing consultancy services to other metro projects in the country as well as abroad.
-The Delhi Metro project was spearheaded by Padma Vibhushan E. Sreedharan, the managing director of DMRC and popularly known as the "Metro Man" of India.
+Delhi Metro is being built and operated by the Delhi Metro Rail Corporation Limited (DMRC), a state-owned company with equal equity participation from the Government of India and the Government of National Capital Territory of Delhi.
+However, the organisation is under administrative control of the Ministry of Urban Development, Government of India.
+Besides the construction and operation of the Delhi metro, DMRC is also involved in the planning and implementation of metro rail, monorail and high-speed rail projects in India and providing consultancy services to other metro projects in the country as well as abroad.
+The Delhi Metro project was spearheaded by E. Sreedharan, the managing director of DMRC and popularly known as the "Metro Man" of India.
 He famously resigned from DMRC, taking moral responsibility for a metro bridge collapse which took five lives.
 Sreedharan was awarded with the Legion of Honour by the French government for his contribution to Delhi Metro.